-In its endeavor to build a physical model of natural phenomena, humanity has ignored certain elements of causal function that relate physically observable elements to subjective reality.
-Three fundamental paradigms are identified as missing in our present day model of the natural world that are critical for our understanding of the emergence of consciousness.
-First missing element is the basis of information in the constancy of causal function [1].
+In its endeavor to build a physical model of natural phenomena, humanity has ignored certain elements of natural processes that relate physically observable elements to subjective reality.
+Three fundamental paradigms are identified as missing in our present-day model of the natural world that are critical for our understanding of the emergence of consciousness.
+The first missing element is the basis of information in the constancy of causal function[1].
 The physical universe, as observed from within, undergoes change.
 The changes follow certain uniformity and regularity (constancy), such that an observable state, S, of a physical system, P, bears a dependence on certain other states $\{S_x\}$ within specific limits, where $\{S_x\}$ may include relative static or dynamic quantities (space, time, rates of change, etc.) in conjunction and / or disjunction.
 That is, if $\{S_x\}$ were not to form a part of contextual reality within the limits, the state S of P could not have an existential reality either.
 Therefore, S of P intrinsically and causally must correlate with the semantic specification of $\{S_x\}$ .
-It is noteworthy that individual elements of $\{S_x\}$ is not said to cause S of P, but rather S of P causally depends on specific conjunctions of elements in $\{S_x\}$ .
-This relation of the 'present to the precursor' or 'posterior to the prior', is referred to here as 'natural causal dependence'.
+It is noteworthy that an individual element of $\{S_x\}$ is not said to cause S of P, but rather S of P causally depends on specific conjunctions of elements in $\{S_x\}$ .
+This relation of the 'present to the precursor' or 'posterior to the prior' is referred to here as 'natural causal dependence'.
 It is referred to as 'natural' to imply the independence of this relation from any model or interpretation to mean what really exists, an ontological connotation.

-For instance, mass state of a physical system Q is a relatable quality, for it determines Q's causal function in an interaction and a basis of Q's relation with other objects.
-Hence, the information of mass state' of Q forms a primitive of semantic value, a meaningful object grounded in reality without a qualifying label.
-An interacting system P responds to the relative measure of this quality, which reflects in relative transition in P's state, such as the angle of deflection in Fig.2.
-Similarly, information of spatial placement of Q relative to P is a semantic value of consequence to P. As P undergoes a transition in its trajectory due to the causal function of mass M and relative placement R of Q as shown in Fig.2, the resultant state S of P must 'correlate with' (symbol $\Rightarrow$ ) the semantic values of specification of mass and relative placement of Q, symbolically denoted as follows.
+For instance, the 'mass state' of a physical system Q is a relatable quality, for it determines Q's causal function in an interaction and is a basis of Q's relation with other objects.
+Hence, the information of the 'mass state' of Q forms a primitive of semantic value, a meaningful object grounded in reality without a qualifying label.
+An interacting system P responds to the relative measure of this quality, which reflects in a relative transition in P's state, such as the angle of deflection as marked by two arrows in Fig.2.
+Similarly, the information of the spatial placement of Q relative to P is a semantic value of consequence to P. As P undergoes a transition in its trajectory due to the causal function of mass M and the relative placement R of Q, as shown in Fig.2, the resultant state S of P must 'correlate with' (symbol $\Rightarrow$ ) the semantic values of the specification of mass and relative placement of Q, symbolically denoted as follows.